SteveGilham/altcover/README.md

 ### Why altcover? -- the back-story of why it was ever a thing

 Back in 2010, the new .net version finally removed the deprecated profiling APIs that the free NCover 1.5.x series relied upon.
 The first version of AltCover was written to both fill a gap in functionality, and to give me an excuse for a ground-up F# project to work on.
-As such, it saw real production use for about a year and a half, until OpenCover reached a point where it could be used for .net4/x64 work.
+As such, it saw real production use for about a year and a half, until OpenCover reached a point where it could be used for .net4/x64 work (and I could find time to adapt everything downstream that consumed NCover format input).

 Fast forwards to autumn 2017, and I get the chance to dust the project off, with the intention of saying that it worked on Mono, too -- and realise that it's _déja vu_ all over again, because .net core didn't yet have profiler based coverage tools either, and the same approach would work there as well.